FULL REVIEW: Das Stakehaus at Dark Universe in Epic Universe

 We also had the Darkmoor Black Wings for $15.99.

-The soy chili garlic sauce was a great addition, but we wish we had more on the plate.
-The wings were a bit fatty, with tougher meat on the bone, but it made us feel like we had stepped back in time to medieval days.
+The soy chili garlic sauce was a great addition; our only complaint was that we wanted MORE.
+The wings were a bit fatty, with tougher meat on the bone, but your mileage may vary.
+Either way, this meal made us feel like we had stepped back in time to medieval days.

 Another dish we had to try was Our Favorite Vegan Familiar’s Stuffed Cabbage for $16.99.

 This is an Impossible stuffed cabbage, beet bucatini, in a bell pepper tomato sauce.
 The cabbage is like an envelope stuffed with Impossible meat, wild rice, and herbs.
-The beef bucatini is not beet forward, but brings a great color to it.
+The beet bucatini is not beet-forward, but brings a great color to the dish.
 The pasta tasted fresh and homemade, and the tomato sauce added a great balance.

-We loved the big bites of mushrooms in it, which really made the dish.
-The sauce made it look like a bowl of blood and brains, which might sound gross to some, but really helped us enter the world of Dark Universe and the vampires of the land.
+We loved the big bites of mushrooms in it; that rich, nutty mushroom flavor really made the dish.
+The sauce made it look like a bowl of blood and brains, which might sound gross, but really helped us enter the world of Dark Universe and the vampires of the land.

 For dessert, we had the Red Velvet Death for $6.99.